About sexual development and behaviour in autistic children and teenagers

 You might also need to find something else for your child to touch.
 An occupational therapist can recommend toys and equipment that can meet your child’s sensory needs in a more appropriate way.

-Difficulties understanding other people’s thoughts and feelings
+Difficulties understanding how other people think and feel

 Autistic children and teenagers can find it difficult to understand that other people might have thoughts and feelings that are different from theirs.